Autonomous cargo ship: Cyber security

 Cyber attacks have become an increased threat in maritime shipping, where hackers have managed to compromise systems such as AIS, using cheap jammers to spoof GPS signals and hacking into the servers of container terminals in order to get shipping manifests.
 The maritime industry has been criticized for not being able to keep up with technological innovation, lagging 10–20 years behind other industries and leaving computer networks insecure and open for intrusion by organized crime and state actors.

 Due to the increased reliance on information and communications technology in semi- and fully autonomous ships, cyber security becomes an even more serious issue that companies would need to address.
 On board ship controls and data might be compromised and vulnerable to cyber attacks as the autonomous ships require a constant connection to allow monitoring and control.
 The complexity of a ship design with various components from different providers can make it hard to detect and stop cyber attacks from occurring.
 If an autonomous ship would come under cyber attack, regaining control of the ship can become difficult because the lack of on-board crew that can take control manually.
 Specific systems and risk assessments for autonomous ships are proposed order to address this problem.

 Another problem is that due to increased data transmission needed to be sent back and forth between ships and onshore command centers, it increases the chances of "data swamping," where vast amounts of raw data will be produced and transmitted.
 To achieve more efficient use of storage and communication capacity, smart pre-processing and compression schemes are needed in order to reduce the chances of "data swamping."

-Safety concerns over implementation
+Safety concerns over insufficient training

-Autonomous ships might improve safety by reducing human errors in the long run, but during a long transition phase to autonomous ships, these will operate alongside ships steered by humans.
-How these will interact with each other can create difficulty, in regards to who is to act if the ships are on collision course or how smaller vessels such as low-tech fishing ships may interact with autonomous ships.